 - 17. Neck Pillows, Regular Pillows, And Blankets

 - 18. Headache Meds, Pill Container, And Contact Solution/Eye Drops

 - 20. Back Scratchers

-As someone who has taken my fair share of journeys on the road, you start to realize over time that there are some things you just can’t live without.
-Whether you’re traveling as a couple, with kids, with grandkids, or something else, there are some items that you’ve got to have on your list before you hit the road.
+As someone who has taken my fair share of journeys on the road, I’ve realized that there are some things I just can’t live without.
+Whether you’re traveling as a couple, with kids, with grandkids, with a friend, or solo, there are some items that you’ve got to have packed before you hit the road.
 Some of these things I learned early on to take, thanks to lots of road trips with my parents and sister as a kid.
 Others I have decided I need as an adult — usually after taking a trip without them!
 So don’t be me — just take my advice before your next road trip.
 Don’t leave home without any of these road trip necessities.

 Don’t even think about backing out of your driveway without at least one pair of sunglasses.
 Road trips can send you in every direction, so you need to be prepared.
 After spending almost 40 years of my life maintaining it’s crazy to spend more than $8 on a pair of sunglasses, I invested in my first pair of Oakleys 10 years ago and haven’t had to buy another pair since.
 The key words there being “had to,” because I’ve picked up a few more Oakleys along the way.
 They’re all great in their own way, and I’m glad I made the investment.

 Now that you’ve got your shades on, you’re ready to roll.
 Right?
 Maybe not.
 Stop the car and download a navigation app.
 It doesn’t seem like I should have to tell you this, but some people still don’t use them.
 If you insist on keeping a map with you, knock yourself out.
 Or, if you want to go old school, get yourself a Triptik!
 I used to love following along with these as a kid, and now they have a mobile version with all the same information and features you remember.